hack4impact/flask-base/README.md

 ##### Add Environment Variables

-Create a file called `.env` that contains environment variables in the following syntax: `ENVIRONMENT_VARIABLE=value`.
+Create a file called `config.env` that contains environment variables in the following syntax: `ENVIRONMENT_VARIABLE=value`.
 For example, the mailing environment variables can be set as the following.
 We recommend using Sendgrid for a mailing SMTP server.
 But anything else will work as well.
 ```
 MAIL_USERNAME=SendgridUsername